isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: Student Management.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture4.jpg">
 </div>
 <p>As part of our effort to grow the leader in all our AMKPians, students
-are taught leadership skills which they hone as they practise the WISER skillset.
+are taught leadership skills which they hone as they practice the WISER skillset.
 The skillset helps them develop a mindset we refer to as the SAGE mindset.
 A tiered approach is adopted where Tier 1 includes all AMKPians while Tier 2 includes class leaders who serve as subject champions and